LearnLib/ralib-benchmarking/README.md

 run_evaluation.sh
 ```

-This script contains explicit calls to ```run_series.sh``` for
+This script contains explicit calls to `run_series.sh` for
-all experiments that are to be run as part of the evaluation
+all experiments that are to be run as part of the evaluation.

 ### Searching in logs

 ```
-search_logs.sh series experiment learner searchterm
+search_logs.sh series experiment learner search_term
 ```

-Searches for searchterm in the logs from all iterations
+Searches for `search_term` in the logs from all iterations.